Election for the constituency of Newry and Armagh on 6 May 2010

 Under section 13(b) of the Representation of the People Act 1985, a candidate gaining 5% or less of the vote share will forfeit their deposit.

 This constituency of Newry and Armagh was established by the 2010-2024 boundary set for Northern Ireland.
 This election was the first held under that boundary set.
-Any holds, gains and vote change percentages as a result of this election are calculated from notional results.
+Any holds, gains and vote change percentages as a result of this election are based on notional results, which estimate the outcome of the previous election had it been contested on the new boundaries.